Links

 There are certainly price drivers in the market and market status can be affected depending on the status of such drivers in the market.
 For example, if a Bitcoin miner sends their BTC to the exchange market and sells them, it would drive the prices down considerably.
 Like the case of a miners' sell, it is obvious that if someone with a big bag sells, the price will likely drop.
 Thus, it is important to track and watch certain holders' behavior and find out who are the major price drivers in the market.

-Main participants who determine the price
+Main participants who determine the price.

-Retails selling bitcoin and entities with a huge amount of coins selling their bags can't be interpreted at the same level because of its impact on price.
+Retails selling bitcoin and business entities with a huge amount of coins selling their bags can't be interpreted at the same level because of its impact on price.

 Each entity has a unique feature that they could give investors regarding interpreting the market structure or movement.
 It is essential for investors to understand what they are and be aware of what points investors should always pay attention to according to the entities.
-For example, as for miners, managing cost/revenue and reserve would be the priority while an investor with a huge amount of digital assets focuses on keeping their reserve and trying to accumulate more assets.
+For example, as for miners, managing cost/revenue and reserve would be the priority while an investor company with a huge amount of digital assets focuses on keeping their reserve and trying to accumulate more assets.

 Exchange is where the actual trading events occur, which reflects the demand side.